All Music Styles

-Our most experienced students are invited (selected) to take the courses The ARTISTS (each Friday, from 21h to 22h), FOLK-WORLD Ensemble (each Saturday, from 10h to 11h), STRINGS Ensemble (each Saturday, from 9h to 10h), and/or JAZZ-FUSION Ensemble (Tuesday, every other week, from 20h to 22h).
+Our most experienced students are invited (selected) to take the courses The ARTISTS (each Friday, from 21h to 22h) and/or JAZZ-FUSION Ensemble (Tuesday, every other week, from 20h to 22h).
 The purpose of these courses is to be further trained at a professional level, as musicians who consciously use their individual talents to the benefit of the “team” work, on behalf of “the group.”

 The ARTISTS training includes the learning of various group and stage techniques such as Close Harmony, Musical Interactive Leadership, Accompaniment Practice, Arrangement / Improvisation / Composition, Band Coaching, Band Management, … The ARTISTS activities range from accompanying our other students on our OPUS-day (annual CLASS & JAZZ concert) or on their individual Stage Projects, to the creation of specific ARTISTS projects, concerts and shows.

 The JAZZ-FUSION Ensemble (dir.
 Arthur Maes) focuses on a “Fusion” repertoire (jazz / rock / funk / latin) from the 60’s to the 80’s with compositions by Herbie Hancock, Miles Davis, John Scofield, Chick Corea amongst others.

-The younger students who aspire to be invited to The ARTISTS, and /or the FOLK-WORLD and JAZZ-FUSION ensembles can freely subscribe for the preparatory course The CANDIDS (each Wednesday, from 19h30 to 20h30).
+The younger students who aspire to be invited to The ARTISTS and /or the JAZZ-FUSION ensemble can freely subscribe for the preparatory course The CANDIDS (each Wednesday, from 19h30 to 20h30).